RachelYang1999/FIFASystem/README.md

   <img alt="Calendário da Copa" src=".github/preview.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

-- HTML e CSS
+- HTML/CSS
 - JavaScript
-- Git e Github
+- Git/Github

-## 💻 Projeto
+## 💻 Project

-O Calendário da Copa é um projeto que lista os jogos da Copa do Mundo de 2022.
+The Cup Calendar is a project that lists the games of the 2022 World Cup.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/community/file/1169028052212317700). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the layout of the project through [DESSE LINK](https://www.figma.com/community/file/1169028052212317700).
+You need to contact [Figma](https://figma.com) to access it.

-## :memo: Licença
+## License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)